singer-io/getting-started/SPEC.md

 ### Bookmarks

-When a positional command line argument is provided, it must be a path containing a Bookmark value.
-When passed a Bookmark value, a Streamer must only produce data with positions in the stream equal to or after the position corresponding to that value.
-The structure and content of a Bookmark value is determined entirely by the Streamer.
-The file containing the last Bookmark value should contain *only* that value, and nothing else.
-A common Bookmark use case is a timestamp corresponding to the latest modification date of the streamed data.
+When a positional command line argument is provided, it must be a path containing a bookmark value.
+When passed a bookmark value, a streamer must only produce data with positions in the stream equal to or after the position corresponding to that value.
+The structure and content of a bookmark value is determined entirely by the streamer.
+The file containing the last bookmark value should contain *only* that value, and nothing else.
+A common bookmark use case is a timestamp corresponding to the latest modification date of the streamed data.

 ## Output

-A Streamer outputs a header followed by structured messages to `stdout` in JSON format, one message per line.
+A streamer outputs a header followed by structured messages to `stdout` in JSON format, one message per line.
 Logs and other information can be emitted to `stderr` for aiding debugging.
-A Streamer exits with a zero exit code on success, non-zero on failure.
+A streamer exits with a zero exit code on success, non-zero on failure.

 ### Header

-A Streamer must write a Header to `stdout` prior to any other output.
+A streamer must write a Header to `stdout` prior to any other output.
 The first line of the Header MUST define the protocol version.
 The last line of the Header MUST be `--`.
 Lines in between define properties of the stream in a `Key: value` format.
 Permitted keys